Skip to content Skip to Live Chat

 • Acting as a liaison between local, state, and federal agencies.

-• Collaborating with school representatives and IT team members.
+• Collaborating with relevant IT teams.

 • Updating platforms and devices to meet changing student and educator needs.